 Somewhere in the Skies

 It’s a bird, it’s a plane, it’s “Somewhere in the Skies.”
 When host Ryan Sprague joined Podsauce, he told us about the UFO sighting that started his lifelong obsession.
-Ryan brings his enthusiasm for learning about UFOs and shares past and present news with guests who have also experienced the unexplainable.
+Sprague brings his enthusiasm for learning about UFOs and shares past and present news with guests who have also experienced the unexplainable.
 They’ll recount their stories, and we’ll even hear from people who have claimed multiple experiences as shared firsthand in the “Abductions of Elise Stoner” episode.

 Wild Thing: Space Invaders